The concepts and connections between concepts which are to receive special

 The other mathematical documents publicly available in the same folder deal

-the base-10 or 'denary' system.
+the radix-10 or 'denary' system.

 Altogether the mathematical notes and papers are in reverse chronological